A new randomised controlled trial reports that stimulation of the largest facial nerve can treat a migraine attack.

 These positive effects were relatively modest.
 For example, 25% of people with the real device were pain free at two hours, compared to 18% of people with the sham device.
 Pain relief, which was defined as a reduction in pain from moderate or severe to mild or absent, was 56% in those using the real device and 42% in those using the sham device.

 However, the benefits were significant and these devices offer an alternative to drugs which may be especially attractive to those of us who feel sick and vomit during a migraine attack.
 No serious side effects were reported and the most common issues with using the device were discomfit, burning and altered sensation in the forehead where the electrode pad was applied.
 These symptoms resolve with removal of the pad.
 The eTNS devices are not to be used in anyone with an implanted metallic or electronic device in the head or anyone with a cardiac pacemaker or defibrillator, due to the possibility of the electric currents from the eTNS interfering with the other devices.

-This study tested the Cefaly device which has not yet been approved in Aotearoa New Zealand and does not have a distributor here, but a comparable device called Mynd Migraine Relief (by Tenscare) has been approved by Medsafe.
-Check out a review of Mynd from Sarah, co-founder of Migraine Foundation Aotearoa New Zealand.
+This study tested the Cefaly device which has not yet been approved in Aotearoa New Zealand and does not have a distributor here, but a comparable TENS device called Qalm, by PainGone, is available in New Zealand and is recognised by MedSafe.
+You can order Qalm through the website: www.paingone.com/nz/ and use the code MIGRAINEFANZ to receive 20% off.
+For every Qalm purchased using this discount code, Migraine Foundation Aotearoa New Zealand receives a small donation.

 Qalm is also available at various New Zealand retailers (information on the PainGone website).